The DPS owns three ‘Deltic’ locomotives, plus a cab from scrapped D9008 ‘The Green Howards’.

 On October 23rd 1999, 55019 suffered a scavenge blower failure, requiring power unit 451 to be sent away for repair.
 A power unit exchange was carried out at Barrow Hill in January 2000, returning the loco back to fully operational status.
 The loco was used regularly by VSOE until October 2000 (when EWS took over the operation of Northern Belle), and in January 2001 ran to the National Railway Museum at York for a C Exam.
 After completion, the loco returned to the North Yorkshire Moors Railway for its Diesel Gala on April 28th/29th before moving to the Nene Valley Railway for the season.
 The loco departed the NVR on October 20th, being used with D9009 to haul the society’s railtour to Great Yarmouth, and then back to Preston.
 The loco then went to Barrow Hill for the winter, during which the loco was repainted into 1977 style livery in readiness for the society’s ‘Silver Jubilee’ railtour which took place on April 13th 2002.
 The loco then returned to the Nene Valley Railway for a visit, where it remained until late June 2002 before travelling via the Midland Railway Centre to the North Yorkshire Moors Railway.
 After a main line tour in September, and a visit to the Severn Valley, the loco returned to Barrow Hill in October 2002.
 Like D9009, it made a number of main line outings during 2003, including a 5-day tour of Scotland with D9009, which received a lot of press coverage.
 2004 was a quieter as the society undertook an intermediate body repair during the year – photos of this repair can be found on the galleries section of the website.
 The loco returned to service in April 2005, becoming the first Deltic to operate on the main line since 2003.

 55019 is now confined to preserved railway operation (although it can be hauled on the main line), as it does not have OTMR equipment.
-Earlier in 2013, it visited the Swanage Railway for its diesel gala, and during September was displayed at Grantham and Doncaster with 4468 Mallard.
+In 2017, it took part in the DPS 40th anniversary celebrations and the Bluebell Railway, and in 2018 is booked to appear at various railways.

 Cab - 55008 The Green Howards